 Skokloster Castle is known to be one of the best Baroque European castles.
 Built around 1654 to 1676 by Count Carl Gustaf Wrangel, Skokloster Castle is a monument belongs to the Age of Greatness, in the mid-17th century when Sweden became one of the major European powers.

 In 1676, after Count Wrangel’s death, the castle was never completed completely.
 This banqueting hall is still unfinished, and most of the tools remain in the house.
 The rest of the part of the castle remained the same for over 300 years.
 The subsequent owners, along with Wrangel collected books, weapons, textiles, and various other objects.
-Currently, it exhibits the collection of 17th and 18th centuries.
+Currently, it exhibits the collection of the 17th and 18th centuries.

-The eldest daughter of Wrangel, Margareta Juliana married Nils Brahe, a member of a most exalted family in Sweden.
+The eldest daughter of Wrangel, Margareta Juliana married Nils Brahe, a member of the most exalted family in Sweden.
 Skokloster castle became Entailed Estate on her rule in 1701.
 This type of ownership restricts the owner from giving away or selling any part of this castle, estate, and its collections which have grown over the years.

 Rosendal Palace is a Swedish pavilion palace on Djurgården Island located in the heart of Stockholm.
 Built around 1823 and 1827 by King Karl XIV Johan, Rosendal Palace is one of the best castles around Stockholm, created as an escape from court life formalities at Royal Palace, mostly designed by one of the best architects of the era, Fredrik Blom (who got the royal commission to the built palace after the last buildings burned).

 The castle is open from June to August each summer.
 The architect based in Stockholm City between 1818 and 1824, Fredrik August Lidstromer had been the principal architect for King Karl XIV Johan at the construction of Rosendal Palace.
-Lidstromer had also created drawings for replacement palace when it was burned down in 1819.
+Lidstrom had also created drawings for replacement palace when it was burned down in 1819.

 Later on, these were redrawn and adapted by Fredrik Blom, who had been Jonas Lidstromer’s assistant.
 At Rosendal Palace, the Queen’s Pavilion and Guard’s Cottage has been the work of Fredrik August Lidstromer’s work.